IVSoftware/list_view_freeze/readme.md

 ![screenshot1](https://github.com/IVSoftware/list_view_freeze/blob/master/list_view_freeze/Screenshots/ss1.png)

 If you don't want the User to be selecting things during some arbitrary task, why not just set `ListView.Enabled` to `false`  while you perform the work?
-In the testcode referenced below, I made an all-in-one when the checkbox changes that sets the `SelectionIndices` collection to '2' as in your post;
+In the testcode referenced below, I made an all-in-one for when the checkbox changes that sets the `SelectionIndices` collection to '2' as in your post;

 ![screenshot1](https://github.com/IVSoftware/list_view_freeze/blob/master/list_view_freeze/Screenshots/ss2.png)